fernhw/Pro-Input-System/README.md

 ### Step3
 All set up, now we Init the system:

-In the Start of your project:
+* In the Start of your project:
 ```
     ProInput.Init();
 ```

-And to Update:
+* And to Update:
 ```
     //delta being what you have for delta it usually is Time.deltaTime
     ProInput.UpdateInput(delta);
 ```

-simpler example:
+* Simpler example:

 ```
     void Start() {